Words

 We change our landscapes to suite our needs.
 The western landscape of our ancestors is not the same landscape that we see today.
 Some will pine for the lonely iconic windmill while we further crowd the horizon.
 But the fields of white windmills have existed as long as I can remember and I have always found them transfixing.
 We are part of the first generation for whom these are new icons of the American West.

-Posted in Uncategorized | Tagged , , , , , | Comments Off
+Posted in Uncategorized | Tagged , , , , , | Comments Off on What Goes Around

 Waterlogged